Argyraspides/Sarissa/README.md

 <br/>
 <br/>
-If you want to check out the site for yourself, first ensure that you have Node.js installed.
-You may download it here: https://nodejs.org/en <br/>
+Currently, the site isn't hosted on the internet.
+If you want to check it out for yourself, first ensure that you have Node.js installed.
+You may download it here: https://nodejs.org/en <br/><br/>
 You can then run the following commands to get up and running (ensure that you are in the "sarissa" directory):
 <br/>
 <p>